-The Corporation subsequently measures all its financial assets and financial liabilities at amortized cost.
+The Corporation subsequently measures all its financial assets and financial liabilities at amortized cost, except for investment in guaranteed investment certificates, which are recorded at principal plus accrued interest, approximating fair value.

 Financial assets measured at amortized cost include cash and accounts receivable.